Redefining Academic Success

 At the beginning of the 2019-20 school year, I learned I was in the running to become the founding principal of a groundbreaking project – a chance to truly reimagine education, with the resources to match the vision.

 On a fall Friday afternoon the organizers of the school wanted me to take part in a video interview early the next morning.
 I did them one better, driving five and a half hours late into the night to meet them in-person the morning of the scheduled meeting.

 As Sheryl Sandberg once said, “If you’re offered a seat on a rocket ship, don’t ask what seat.
 Just get on.”

-More than two years later, I still feel like I’m on a rocket ship.
+More than three years later, I still feel like I’m on a rocket ship.
 And the mission is as inspirational and aspirational as ever.

 Ask yourself, as I have, what would a school and an education system look like if you pictured an ideal student as an adult and worked backwards?
 What would that student be doing at age 10, in 5th grade?
 How about age 4?
 In PreK?
 What subjects would the student learn?
 How would the student learn those subjects?